-During the 2023-2024 academic year, the Honor & Integrity System had a graduate student during the entire year.
-The GA taught the development and integrity course.
+During the 2024-2025 academic year, the Honor & Integrity System had a shared graduate student during the entire year with the Office for Student Support and Accountability.
+The GA taught the development and integrity course while also working with the student code of conduct on the SSA side.
 The office also continues the collaboration with the Office for Student Support and Accountability with student workers.